-Catception is a YouTube video series that consists of response videos showing a cat watching the Nyan Cat video.
-With repetition of the process, the series results in a recursive chain of videos of cats watching videos of cats watching the original Nyan Cat video, also known as the Droste Effect.
+Catception is a YouTube video fad that consists of videos depicting a cat watching the Nyan Cat video.
+As response videos are created, the process is repeated resulting in a recursive chain of videos of cats watching videos of cats watching the original Nyan Cat video.

-A portmanteau of cat and the film Inception, the term “Catception” has been previously used with other “Inception”-inspired viral media, including a video titled “Catception – The Original Dramatic Inception Cat” uploaded on July 19th, 2010 and a photograph of a cat bearing a fur pattern that resembles the silhouette of a cat.
+A portmanteau of cat and the title of the film Inception, the term “Catception” has been previously used with other Inception-inspired viral media, including a video titled “Catception – The Original Dramatic Inception Cat” uploaded on July 19th, 2010 and a photograph of a cat bearing a fur pattern that resembles the silhouette of a cat.
 The original instance of a cat watching the Nyan Cat video was uploaded by YouTuber alwayshungrycat on September 5th, 2011.
-The video gained over 386,000 views in the span of four months.
+The video has accrued more than 606,000 views as of August 2013.

-response video of a kitten watching the Kittens Inspired by Kittens video uploaded on February 12th, 2009.
-In addition, the 2010 music video for “Pardon Me” by Maxine Swaby was parodied by YouTubers in a similar manner.
+Prior to the Nyan Cat videos, there had been a number of earlier precedents of recursive voyeurism on YouTube.
+In February 2009, Rocketboom shared serial videos of people watching painter Andy Warhol eating a hamburger (shown below, left).
+The same month, a response video of a kitten watching the Kittens Inspired by Kittens video was uploaded.
+In 2010, a music video for “Pardon Me” by Maxine Swaby was parodied by YouTubers (shown below, right) in a similar manner.